Kim Young-sam: 1997 IMF Crisis

-Kim spent his final year in office, with the nation saddled by an economic crisis.
+Kim spent his final year in office, with the nation saddled and plagued by an economic crisis.

 By 1996 and 1997, the banking sector was burdened with non-performing loans as its large chaebols were funding aggressive expansions.
 During that time, there was a haste by chaebols to compete and expand on the world stage, and Kim's 1993 financial reforms which allowed for the growth of merchant banks and short term loans fuelled increased borrowing by these companies.
 Many businesses ultimately failed to ensure returns and profitability.
 The chaebols continued to absorb more and more capital investment.
 Eventually, excess debt led to major failures and takeovers.
 The Hanbo scandal which involved Kim's son in early 1997 exposed South Korea's economic weaknesses and corruption problems to the international financial community.
 Hanbo was the first to declare bankruptcy in January 1997, sparking a domino effect.
 Kim's government was seen as indecisive in the face of crisis as the financial tsunami began.
 The next big chaebol to go, was in July 1997 when South Korea's third-largest car maker, Kia Motors, asked for emergency loans.
 The Kim government refused to bail them out on Kia's terms, and nationalized it in October 1997.
 The domino effect of collapsing large South Korean companies drove interest rates up and international investors away.